Asd-g/AviSynth-vsTCanny/README.md

 - op\
     Sets the operator for edge detection.\
     0: The operator used in tritical's original filter.\
-    1: The operator proposed by P. Zhou et al.\
+    1:  the Prewitt operator whose use is proposed by P. Zhou et al. [1]
     2: The Sobel operator.\
     3: The Scharr operator.\
     Default: 1.